delucis/cs.2click/cs.2click/README.md

 - [ ] LEDs to indicate slot signal presence
 - [ ] Better error messages to help diagnose module naming conflicts via Max window
 - [ ] Improve dictionary management on module deletion

+## Speculative feature ideas

+These are all speculative development possibilities.
+They may never be implemented or useful.

+- A **direct out mechanism** that routes with one click from any slot to a master [dac~] module.
+Functions only when master [dac~] module is present somewhere in the environment.

+- **Global routing map** that graphs the entire routing network on a single page.
+The map could show the entire signal flow in the environment. *Or* could show you the upstream and downstream signal flow of a given slot.